 For over a decade I have worked as a psychotherapist, educator, clinical supervisor, and researcher.
 I earned my Master’s degree in Clinical Psychology from Pepperdine University and my Ph.D. in Social Work at UCLA.
 My research and writing has focused on mental health and resilience, multicultural psychology, HIV/AIDS, and the experience of parenting.
 My background has trained me to see people in context and to focus on strength and resiliency.

-I am a Licensed Marriage and Family Therapist (LMFT#40283), and completed much of my clinical training at AIDS Project Los Angeles and Southern California Counseling Center (where I now serve on the Board of Directors).
+I am a Licensed Marriage and Family Therapist (LMFT#40283), and completed much of my clinical training at AIDS Project Los Angeles and Southern California Counseling Center.

-Currently, I am a Lecturer at UCLA (where I've taught for the past 10 years).
+I have been a Lecturer at UCLA for 10 years.
 I also provide trainings and workshops for a variety of academic and non-profit organizations throughout Los Angeles.

 My Approach to Change

 I believe the capacity to change and heal exists within all of us.

 People often come to see me believing that they are the problem; that there must be something inherently flawed about them.
 Rather than seeing people as defective and problematic, I see us as grappling with the normal struggles of being human.
 We come to where we are in our lives because of our relationships and histories -- with our partners, our families, our culture and community, our spirituality, and even through our relationship with our self (our thoughts, beliefs, and perceptions).
 We’re all doing the best we can, given our current contexts and resources.

 Change doesn’t occur in a vacuum.